 Expect a lot of people (and pets) during the commute

 Holiday travel means a lot of people and pets will be sharing the roads and airways.
 It’s best to prepare and keep your pet close to you at all times.
-You never know how another pet might react to yours, or if they are leash reactive towards your pet.
+You never know how another pet might react to yours, or if they’re leash reactive towards your pet.

 Bring one of your pet’s favorite items

 By bringing one of your pet’s favorite items, you’re providing something familiar to them that makes them happy.
-It’s worth bringing that blanket or ball if it brings them joy.
-Tis the season!
+It’s worth bringing that blanket or ball, especially if it brings them joy.
+After all, tis’ the season!

-These pet travel holiday hacks can provide easy and simple means of setting expectations with your pet, encouraging positive responses and making sure they feel safe and loved, providing a more positive travel experience for your pet.
+These pet travel holiday hacks can provide easy and simple means of setting expectations with your pet, encouraging positive responses, and making sure they feel safe and loved.
+This may help provide a more positive travel experience for your pet.

 The more your pet is exposed to a new environment, the more comfortable they will likely become.

-By utilizing tools like a crate, positive reinforcement, and quality bonding time, you are ready to navigate all those holiday travel experiences and enjoy a vacation with your furry companions.
+Traveling can be stressful when you have furry family members.
+But by utilizing tools like a crate, positive reinforcement, and quality bonding time, you may be ready to navigate all those holiday travel experiences and enjoy a pet-friendly vacation with your best friend.